Index of /devuan_ascii/desktop-live/

-You can burn the iso to DVD or use dd to image a USB thumb drive.
+You can burn the iso to DVD or use dd or cat to image a USB thumb drive.

 User name: devuan Password: devuan